lapisanlangit/sqlexec/README.md

 # sqlexec

-Sqlexec is library for running query in MySQL Database with the easy way.
+Sqlexec is library for running query MySQL Database with nodejs in the easy way.

-This is to simplifies coding syntax in write SQL command.
-You can write single query or transaction queries with minimum code and readable syntax.
+The library will simplifies your coding syntax when write SQL command.
+You can write single query or transaction queries with a few code and readable syntax.
 Connection default is using pooling.

 # Install